MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 4 - Data Types.md

 A **data type** is the kind of data that a variable can store.

 All data types are either primitive or composite.
 A **primitive data type** (a.k.a. a **basic data type**) represents a single piece of information.
 If a data type isn't primitive, it is a **composite data type**.
 Whether a data type is primitive or composite depends on the programming language.
-Here are the four primitive data types in Java.
+Here are the four primitive data types in Python.

 | Data Type | Explanation                                                  |
 | --------- | ------------------------------------------------------------ |